citp/privacy-policy-historical/f/fr/fre/free-ebooks.net.md

 This site gives users the following options for removing their information from our database to not receive future communications or to no longer receive our service.

-  1. You can send email to [admin@ebooksnbytes.com](mailto:admin@ebooksnbytes.com)
+  1. You can send email to [info@paradisepublishers.com](mailto:info@paradisepublishers.com)
-  2. You can send mail to the following postal address:  Eva Almeida, 31 Dunn St., Kitimat, BC, V8C 1C6, CANADA
+  2. You can send mail to the following postal address:  Paradise Publishers Inc, 232 South Jefferson, Sheridan, WY, 82801 TELEPHONE: 604.628.7898